nirai-compiler/src/README.md

 A sample Nirai project can be found [here](https://github.com/nirai-compiler/sample-project)

-Currently, Nirai has been tested only on Windows.
-Support for Linux and Mac is planned.
+Currently, Nirai has been tested only on Windows and Mac.
+Support for Linux is planned.